What are the common lies told on CVs?

 - Company restructuring or downsizing

-Read this blog I wrote Learnist.org.uk: How to answer “Have you ever been fired?” question.
+Read this blog I wrote for the Learnist.org.uk: How to answer “Have you ever been fired?” question.

 Another big reason for leaving a job is wanting a salary increase.
 This is perfectly reasonable.
 This can happen when someone feels undervalued.
 However, it’s really not a good idea to lie about your current salary.
 Some good companies will not want to pay someone under the current market salary.
 Paying someone less than others in the department will cause problems in the future.
 It’s also unlawful under the Equal Pay Act.
 So, it’s usually expected that a candidate moving jobs will want to increase their salary at the same time.
 It is fairly common practice.
 There’s again no reason why a candidate should lie.